andrmor/ANTS2/README.md

   * Artificial Neural Networks
   * kNN-based methods

+Highlights:

++ Tools for semi-supervised optimization
 + GUI + JavaScript / Pythin scripting
-+ Particle simulations can be automatically delegated to Geant4
++ Particle simulations can be delegated to Geant4 (automatic interface)
++ Implementation of NCrystal library for coherent neutron scattering
-+ Distributed simulation/reconstruction is supported.
++ Distributed simulation/reconstruction is supported
 + Docker version (inlcudes Geant4 installation and X-win GUI) is available

 It is an open source package developed using CERN ROOT and Qt framework (C++).
 Currently we are working on implementation of gemetry visualization using JSROOT library.